 But how does a website builder work exactly?

 Website builders have become powerful tools over the past few years.
 They mainly focus on classic websites, both with or without a blog.
-But that’s not all: most of them also let you create an online store in an intuitive and visual way.
-One of the advantages is the one-stop-shop concept – hosting, domain, and website editor all from the same provider.
-They are also easy-to-use tools that will let you create your online store in an intuitive and visual way.
+But that’s not all: most of them also let you add ecommerce features an intuitive and visual way.
+One of the advantages is the one-stop-shop concept – web hosting, domain, and website editor all from the same provider.

 Creating a website with a website builder usually entails the following steps: